spinner

 }

-Here is an extract of the raw base64 encoded image returned by cScanTWAIN:
+Depending on your CSCAN_FILETYPE setting here is an extract of the base64 data returned by cScanTWAIN:

-Reference: Sample code snippets that receive image data via the callback.
+Reference: Sample code snippets that receive the base64 data via the callback.

 //

-// Assuming we are expecting JPEG data, CSCAN_FILETYPE: "JPEG"
+// If you are expecting PDF data, CSCAN_FILETYPE: "PDF" (default=PDF)

 //